Care Designed Around You

 Fee: $90

 For patients who currently wear multifocal or monovision contact lenses for both distance and near vision.
-These fittings may require additional testing or trial lenses to maintain the best visual balance.
+This exam may require additional testing or trial lenses to maintain the best visual balance.

 Custom Contact Lenses (RGP, Scleral, and Specialty Lenses)